Siya6/Siya_BSE_Portfolio/index.md

-﻿# Project Name/Title Goes Here
+﻿# Third Eye For the Visually Impaired
 I am working on a raspberry pi machine learning model

 | **Engineer** | **School** | **Area of Interest** | **Grade** |